JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 | Anti join (filtering) | `df[~df.grp.isin(df2.grp)]`                    | `antijoin(df, df2, on = :grp)`  |

 For multi-column joins, both pandas and DataFrames.jl accept an array for the `on` keyword argument.

 In case of semi joins and anti joins, pandas would require the join keys to be constructed as a tuple whereas DataFrames.jl just works as usual.

-### Additional Differences

-1. Pandas skips `NaN` values in analytic functions by default.
-In Julia `NaN` is just a normal floating point value, and instead a special `missing` value is used to indicate missing data.
-DataFrames.jl respects general rules in Julia in propagating `missing` values by default.

-2. Pandas keeps original column name after performing an analytic function.
-DataFrames.jl appends a suffix to the column name by default.

 ## Comparison with the R package dplyr